VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Experiments

 \subsection{Evaluation of Mitigation Methods}

-Finally, we investigate the effectiveness of hallucination mitigation methods for both factual description and voluntary imagination.
+Finally, we investigate the effectiveness of existing hallucination mitigation methods for both factual description and voluntary imagination.
+Since these methods are mainly designed to reduce factual hallucination, we further examine whether their gains can transfer to the VOPE setting.
 Given that many hallucination mitigation approaches rely on greedy decoding, we use the results of LLaVA1.5 with greedy decoding as our baseline for comparison \cite{HALC_2024}, as shown in \cref{tab:mitigation}.